 Getting to Hudson Valley

 Getting to the Hudson Valley is an easy task.
-Being directly connected to New York City, the top world-class airports of JFK, LaGuardia, and Newark International Airport are available to you if arrive by plane, only 20km away from the valley.
+Being directly connected to New York City, the top world-class airports of JFK, Newark and LaGuardia, are available to you if travel to the area by plane, only 20km away from the valley.

 If you choose to arrive by car, the valley is also amazingly well connected to all major and smaller nearby cities and towns.
 Do note that tolls will most likely apply but they usually do not exceed $10.

-Once arrived in NYC and if you choose to take the train, the Amtrak and the Metro-North will both take you to the Hudson Valley.
+Once arrived in NYC and if you choose to take the train to the Hudson Valley, the Amtrak and the Metro-North will both take you there.
 The Amtrak can be boarded at the Pennsylvania Train Station while the Metro-North can be boarded at NYC Grand Central.

 The Albany international airport also operates directly in the region, all the way North, although it only provides domestic flights.